initpy/go-book/composite.rst

         // Declare an example array variable of 10 person called 'array'. var array [10]person

-        // Initialize some of the elements of the array, the others ar by
+        // Initialize some of the elements of the array, the others are by
         // default set to person{"", 0}
         array[1] = person{"Paul", 23};
         array[2] = person{"Jim", 24};